Last Updated on

-A tax debt relief company can also help you negotiate an offer in compromise, which could reduce fees and penalties and settle your tax debt for less than what you owe.
+A back tax assistance company can also help you negotiate an offer in compromise, which could reduce fees and penalties and settle your back taxes for less than what you owe.
 Tax professionals understand the language to use to increase the likelihood that the IRS will accept the offer.
 Use our Offer in Compromise Calculator to determine whether or not you are eligible for an offer.

-If you can demonstrate that paying your tax debt will cause extreme financial hardship, you may be able to file for Currently Not Collectible (CNC) status, which will halt IRS collections actions on the debt.
+If you can demonstrate that paying your back taxes will cause extreme financial hardship, you may be able to file for Currently Not Collectible (CNC) status, which will halt IRS collections actions on the debt.
 However, interest and penalties will continue to accrue and, when your income rises and your financial situation improves, you’ll be facing an even bigger tax bill.

-Many people deal with unpaid tax debt.
+Many people deal with unpaid back taxes.
 The important thing is to take action immediately.
 Do not ignore notice CP503.

 If you ignore your second reminder about unpaid taxes, it is only going to get worse.

 You’ll receive Notice CP504 – Intent to Levy State Tax Refund or Other Property.
 Here is where things get serious.
-The IRS could take your state tax refund to cover unpaid federal tax debt, or even file a lien on your property.
+The IRS could take your state tax refund to cover unpaid federal back taxes, or even file a lien on your property.

 Besides, penalties and interest will continue to grow, making it harder to pay your tax bill the longer you ignore it.

 With options available to set up a payment plan or even negotiate a settlement, ignoring IRS Notice CP503 – Second Reminder About Unpaid Taxes isn’t worth it.